I know it’s nearly the end of September, but I’ve been busy, so please be nice.

 You have burnt your leg on a hot exhaust at least once.

-You’ve fallen off your motorbike while it stationary.
+You’ve fallen off your motorbike while it was stationary.

 Wildlife and nature

-A herd of goats or cows are outside your house and you think nothing of it.
+A herd of goats or cows has been outside your house and you thought nothing of it.

 You have killed a rat.

-You appreciate the phrase “look like a drowned rat” even more after the rainy season.
+You appreciate the phrase “to look like a drowned rat” even more after the rainy season.